 Your final review is one of the most important parts of your study time.
 This is true for CPA exam review as much as it is for any other professional certification.
-You’ll look through the tons of study material you’ve been enmeshed in for the last couple months and try to walk away from with a feeling of confidence that you know it.
-Don’t let the amount of material you’ve covered overwhelm you.
-It’s time to look through it all and squeeze it for all it’s worth.
+You’ll look through the tons of study material you’ve used for months and try to walk away with confidence.
+Don’t let the amount of material you’ve covered overwhelm you; it’s time to pore through it all and squeeze for all it’s worth!

 Be Mindful of the End

 Stay organized as you study.
 Keeping your notes organized as you progress through the material will be crucial later on during your final review.
 You want to easily find definitions, formulas, and key topics that might be on the exam.
 Highlighting and underlining as you pour through your textbooks is a great way to mark important information for later review.
-Remember the goal is alleviate stress and make your final review easier.
+Remember, the goal is to alleviate stress and make your final review easier.

 Multiple Choice Questions

 Once you have completed a particular section, you should go back and re-take all the practice exams and topics that you struggled with.
-The higher quality CPA review courses have performance tracking analytics built into their software that help you easily identify the specific subject areas you’ve scored low on in your previous exams.
+The higher quality CPA review courses have performance tracking analytics built into their software that helps you easily identify the specific subject areas you’ve scored low on in your previous exams.
 After each practice test, go back and manually write out the problems that you got incorrect in your notebook.

 Physically writing things down with pen and paper allows your memory to process the information in a different way making it easier to recall later on.
 Have you ever made a “To-Do list” before, but ended up not having to use it because you remembered what you wrote on it?
 I do this all the time, especially as I get older and things slip my mind more frequently.
 Writing transforms your thoughts into something more visual and strengthens your memory, use this to your advantage.